 - Standing water can substantially weaken flooring, sag ceilings, and deteriorate supports.
 Tread carefully even after this water has gotten extracted.

 Standing water presents significant risks to the safety of homeowners and even our certified and experienced SERVPRO of Dover / Stillwater technicians.
 It is critical to understand these threats and how to avoid them to keep yourself and your family safe throughout the restoration and recovery efforts.
-Give our professionals a call to help however we can at (973) 810-2825.
+Give our professionals a call to help at (973) 810-2825.